 Thanks to some great weather Malta is a year-round destination.
 We went in October and found the weather simply perfect.
 During the summer months, if you like lots of heat and humidity July and August are the busiest months for beach holidays.

 Spring is a perfect time to visit Malta, April, May and June are supposed to be the most pleasant months and there are tons of local festivals and holidays to take in.

-An international fireworks festival in May and June are held in Valletta, local village feasts, medieval re-enactments in Mdina take place in May, and the strawberry festival Festa Frawli are a few of the things you can do in Malta in the springtime.
+An international fireworks festival in May and June is held in Valletta, local village feasts, and medieval re-enactments in Mdina take place in May, and the strawberry festival Festa Frawli are a few of the things you can do in Malta in the springtime.

 The cheapest option to get to Valetta is by taking the X4 bus that leaves the airport every 30 minutes.
 The trip lasts around 25 minutes and costs about 2€.

 You can also just take a taxi, taxi fares are fixed in Malta and the cost will be 15€.

 For your two days Malta Itinerary, there is no time to waste.
 Our cruise ship sailed into the capital Valetta and we disembarked for an adventure in seeing as much as we could with walking tours of Valetta.
 The first stop from the harbour is the lift to the Barakka Gardens which saved us some hard uphill walking.

 Once you get off the lift make your way down Valletta’s main street – Republic Street and make sure to take some side detours to have a look at the beautiful little laneways and the homes with gorgeous balconies and outstanding door knockers.